piersfinlayson/otb-iot/docs/source/building.rst

   curl https://get.docker.com/|sh

-* Run the container containing pre-build otb-iot images:
+* Run the container containing pre-build otb-iot images (changing the first /dev/ttyUSB0 to point to the USB serial device your ESP8266 is attached to):

 ::